ikanishk123/Disc-Brake-Rotor-FEA-ANSYS-Workbench/README.md

 This repository documents a professional, reproducible Finite Element Analysis of a ventilated disc brake rotor carried out in **ANSYS Workbench**.
 The study couples a **steady‑state thermal** simulation and a **static structural** analysis to evaluate temperature distribution, thermo‑mechanical stresses, and total deformation under representative braking conditions.

-All images referenced below are saved in `Model_Images/` (temperature, von‑Mises stress, and total deformation contours).
-A formal one‑page summary report is included as `Report.pdf`.
+All images referenced below are saved in the repository (temperature, von‑Mises stress, and total deformation contours).
+A formal summary report is included as `Report.pdf`.

 ---